ORNL/flowcept/README.md

 1. Install FlowCept:

-`pip install .` in this directory (or `pip install flowcept`).
+`pip install .[full]` in this directory (or `pip install flowcept[full]`).

 For convenience, this will install all dependencies for all adapters.
 But it can install dependencies for adapters you will not use.
-For this reason, you may want to install like this: `pip install .[adapter_key]` for the adapters we have implemented, e.g., `pip install .[dask]`.
+For this reason, you may want to install like this: `pip install .[adapter_key1,adapter_key2]` for the adapters we have implemented, e.g., `pip install .[dask]`.
 See [extra_requirements](extra_requirements) if you want to install the dependencies individually.

-2. Start services FlowCept depends on: MongoDB and Redis
+2. Start MongoDB and Redis:

+To enable the full advantages of FlowCept, the user needs to run Redis, as FlowCept's message queue system, and MongoDB, as FlowCept's main database system.
-The easiest way to start FlowCept services is by using its [docker-compose file](deployment/compose.yml) for its dependent services:
+The easiest way to start Redis and MongoDB is by using the [docker-compose file](deployment/compose.yml) for its dependent services:
 MongoDB and Redis.
 You only need RabbitMQ if you want to observe Zambeze messages as well.

 3. Define the settings (e.g., routes and ports) accordingly in the [settings.yaml](resources/settings.yaml) file.